rives-io/riv/docs/developing-cartridges.md

 rivemu hello-optimized.sqfs
 ```

-Lets break what happened:
+Let's break what happened:
-1. In the first line we create the alias `rivemu-exec` to make easy for us to invoke commands inside the machine.
+1. In the first line we create the alias `rivemu-exec` to make it easy for us to invoke commands inside the machine.
-2. In the second line we compile `hello.c` again, but this time to `hello-optimized` using compiler flags from `riv-opt-flags -Osize --cflags --ldflags`, this will supply flags to optimized for size because we passed `-Osize`, this tool also accepts `-Ospeed` to optimize for performance, and `-Odebug` for debugging.
+2. In the second line we compile `hello.c` again, but this time to `hello-optimized` using compiler flags from `riv-opt-flags -Osize`, this will supply compiler flags to optimized for size because we passed `-Osize`, this tool also accepts `-Ospeed` to optimize for performance, and `-Odebug` to optimize for debugging.
 3. In the third line we strip unwanted data from the ELF binary `hello-optimized`, this should compress the file a little more.
-4. In the forth line we created a cartridge `hello-optimized.sqfs`
+4. In the fourth line we create the cartridge `hello-optimized.sqfs`
 5. Finally in the last line we test it.

 Lets compare the final with old one we created: